sugaryourcoffee/secondhand/doc/printer.md

 This will give access from all machines that are within the subnet `192.168.178` on the local area network.

-To make the the changes take effect we have to restart the CUPS server with
+To make the changes take effect we have to restart the CUPS server with

     $ sudo service cups restart